 • Is collective cabinet responsibility best, or would a presidential style produce better results?

-The course tutors are very well qualified and highly experienced individuals; one of these will deliver your workshop.
-They possess a delivery style, which is dynamic, approachable and highly engaging, enabling them to deliver a workshop that you and your company will benefit from and equally importantly, one that you will remember and enjoy.
-Their courses are always assessed as “Excellent” by the delegates
+The course tutors are very well qualified and highly experienced individuals.
+Both of these will be involved in the delivery of your workshop.
+The Senior Course Leader will assume the lead role.
+Their delivery styles are dynamic, approachable and highly interactive, enabling them to deliver a workshop that you will benefit from and equally importantly, one that you will remember and be able to put into practice in your company enjoy.
+Their courses are typically assessed as “Excellent” by their delegates.

 "Outstanding" Delegate Comments on the Leadership & Management Course